• Skip to main content

 5 stars

 Confession: I've never made vegetable lo mein at home, even though it's one of my favorite take-out dishes.
-I like your idea of making it gluten free with rice noodles.
+I like your idea of making it gluten free.
 I have a dear friend with celiac disease, and she would be CRAZY excited if I made this for her.
 So I shall!

 Reply